-Barrister negligence is no different to other Lawyer negligence such as Solicitor’s negligence.
-It can arise when a Barrister is instructed to undertake legal work on behalf of a client, individual or business.
-Normally a Barrister will be instructed by a Solicitor on your behalf, although Barrister can now accept instructions directly from the general public, if the Barrister is registered for ‘direct access’.
+Barrister negligence is no different to other types legal negligence, including solicitor’s negligence.
+They are generally instructed by a solicitor to undertake legal work on behalf of a client, individual, or business, although they can now accept instructions directly from the general public, if registered for ‘direct access’.

-If, as in most cases, your Solicitor has instructed the Barrister to provide some advice etc., there may be no written contract between you personally or the Barrister.
-Therefore any claim which you would have against the Barrister would be in the tort of negligence.
+If, as in most cases, your solicitor has instructed a barrister to provide advice or assist in any way regarding your legal matter, there may be no written contract between you and the barrister.
+As such, any claim against the Barrister would be in the tort of negligence.

 Claims against Barristers may arise in the context of non-contentious work, for example:

 Claims can also arise against Barrister in contentious work such as:

 However, from time to time, mistakes can happen which cost clients who instruct barristers directly, or solicitors who in turn instruct barristers on behalf of their client’s, loss and damage.

 Given the role of barristers as highly trusted legal professionals, and their code of conduct which emphasises that they must act in their client’s best interests at all times, a high level of competence is always expected.